A Fano-Style Accuracy Upper Bound for LLM Single-Pass Reasoning in Multi-Hop QA: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we provided the first information-theoretic analysis of MHQA with LLMs.
+In this work, we began by providing an information-theoretic analysis of MHQA with LLMs.
 By deriving a Fano-style accuracy upper bound, we formalized the fundamental capacity bottleneck of single-pass reasoning and revealed the Accuracy Cliff, where accuracy collapses once information demand exceeds model capacity.
 Building on this insight, we dissected MHQA to identify the dual challenges of stepwise capacity overflow and cross-step error accumulation, showing why single-pass reasoning is inherently fragile.
 To validate our theoretical analysis, we introduced InfoQA, a capacity-aware multi-call proof-of-concept that decomposes complex queries into manageable steps, prunes noisy traces, and explicitly controls dependency flow.
 Our experiments results align with the predicted capacity curves and InfoQA achieves consistent gains.

 Looking ahead, we believe this work opens several promising directions: First, extending our analysis to multi-call settings could clarify how information accumulates across calls and what new limits emerge.
-Second, adaptive decomposition strategies would let systems dynamically decide how to split queries based on complexity.
+Second, adaptive decomposition strategies would let systems dynamically decide how to split queries based on complexity and improving model's base information capacity.
 Third, applying the capacity-bound perspective to domains such as science or law would test its robustness under real-world noise and reasoning demands.